carloshzoghbi/AKS-IngressLink/README.md

 ***Image***

-1. Ensure you can login to the BIG-IP
+1. Ensure you can login to the BIG-IP (you can use echo $IP)

 - Login to BIG-IP GUI https://<IP>:8443
 Verify AS3 is installed at iApps > Package Managment LX.
 See "f5-appsvcs"